1.2 Efficiency of Conversion

 Standard solar input (irradiance) at the module surface: S = 1000 W/m2

-Conclusion: only 11.25% of energy flowing to the panel is converted to electricity.
+Conclusion: only 11.25% of energy flowing to this panel is converted to electricity.

 The reason that energy conversion systems have less than 100% efficiency is that there are losses.
 The origin of those losses can be a complex issue, which could be better understood based on the physics and design of a particular conversion device – PV cell, concentrator, or thermal collector.
 We will get back to those considerations when talking about specific conversion technologies in detail in respective lessons of this course.

-There is an important distinction between the total power (measured in W) and power density or flux (measured in W/m2).
-When we talk about the performance of a particular solar energy conversion device (for example, a solar cell), power density characterizes the "quality" of the energy conversion - how much power is generated by each square meter of the cell area.
-That may depend on various properties of the cell material, design, and physical principles behind the conversion process.
+There is an important distinction between the total power (measured in Watts) and power density or flux (measured in W/m2).
+When we talk about the performance of a particular solar energy conversion device (for example, a solar cell), power density characterizes the "quality" of the energy conversion - how much power is generated by each square foot or square meter of the PV cell area.
+That may depend on properties of the cell material, design, and physical principles behind the conversion process.
 In contrast, the total power reflects the overall output - the "quantity" of usable energy generated by the whole device per unit of time.
-In applications of solar energy (say, if we want to power a building), we always look at the total wattage of the system and ways to maximize that total "quantity" of energy supply.
+In applications of solar energy (say, if we want to power a building), we often look at the total wattage of the system and ways to maximize that total "quantity" of energy supply.

 For example, imagine a solar module.
 At a particular moment of operation, the output power of the device can be expressed as